ramanishsingh/cp2kmd/docs/source/innerworkings.rst

 Input file writer
 ------------------

 The input files are written using the cssi_cp2k module.
-It can be found in the cssi_cp2k module.
+It can be found in the cp2kmd/writer directory.
+The SIM class contains the sections of the CP2K input file as objects.
+There are individual classes for all subsections and varibales can be changed by accessing the object in that class.
+For example, if the RUN_TYPE has to be set to MD, it can be changed as : SIM.